-The analysis presented herein uses population data from both the Broward County Planning Services Division and the 2013 LEC plan.
+The analysis presented herein uses population data from both the Broward County Planning Services Division and the 2013 LEC water supply plan update plan.
 The Planning Services Division estimated populations by traffic analysis zones (TAZs) using the 2010 U.S. Census population data and the Broward County Population Forecasting Model (BCPFM).
 TAZs are the smallest geographic area that the Broward County Planning Services Division uses in its analyses.
 Figure 4.1 is a map of the TAZs in the City's water service area.

 Population estimates for the City's water service area were determined by summing the Broward County Planning Services Division's population projections for all TAZs located within the City's service area.
 Table 4.1 provides population estimates for the City's service area organized by TAZ.
-Population projections using TAZs were developed as part of this 10-year work plan for a comparison to projections published in the 2013 LEC Plan.
+Population projections using TAZs were developed as part of this 10-year work plan for a comparison to projections published in the 2013 LEC water supply plan update Plan.